Volunteers & Visitors: Frequently Asked Questions

 Taxis

 You can book taxis, Ola/ Uber, to pick you up from the volunteer house and take you anywhere you like.
-Ask a member of staff who will have a list of reputable local taxis.
+Ask a member of staff who will be happy to help you.

 Timetable